Chetan-Satone/Avengers/README.md

 # Avengers

-This a basic app with UI and working of buttons using clicklistener and text with using shared prefrences for password and id.
+This a basic app with UI and working of buttons using clicklistener and text with using shared preferences for password and id.

 # ScreenShot